Multipartite correlation measures and framework for multipartite quantum resources theory: Introduction

-In the past two decades, continuous-variable (CV) systems have garnered widespread attention from both theoretical and experimental perspectives.
-Among them, Gaussian state is uniquely characterized by its mean vector and covariance matrix.
-Moreover, the challenges associated with infinite-dimensional aspects of Gaussian states can often be reduced to problems involving finite-dimensional matrix and vector algebra, thereby significantly simplifying the analysis.
-Currently, research on Gaussian quantum resources is relatively scarce, such as the bipartite Gaussian steering \cite{TJJ}, and Gaussian imaginarity \cite{XJW}.
-For multipartite multi-mode Gaussian correlations, a framework of Gaussian resource theory was proposed in \cite{LBX}.
 In this framework, the set of free states must satisfy several conditions: it should be invariant under displacement operations, closed under tensor products, closed under partial traces and permutations of spatially separated subsystems, and it should form a closed set.
 Additionally, the set of covariance matrices corresponding to Gaussian free states is upward closed.
-Recently, it has been discovered that certain multipartite Gaussian resources do not satisfy the condition of being invariant under displacement operations, and the set of covariance matrices corresponding to the set of free states is not upward closed, for example, multipartite single-mode Gaussian coherence \cite{HHQ24}.
+Recently, it has been discovered that certain multipartite Gaussian resources do not satisfy the condition of being invariant under displacement operations, and the set of covariance matrices corresponding to the set of free states is not upward closed, for example, considering multipartite single-mode Gaussian coherence \cite{HHQ24}.
 Additionally, the set of asymmetric multipartite Gaussian free states is not closed under permutations of spatially separated subsystems, as demonstrated in the case of multipartite Gaussian steering \cite{YIG}.

 Free operations are Gaussian channels that convert any Gaussian free state into another Gaussian free state.
-Gaussian quantum correlation measures should satisfy faithfulness and non-increasing trend under free operations.
-However, motivated by multipartite multi-mode Gaussian non-product correlation \cite{HLQ22}, a true multipartite Gaussian quantum correlation measure should meet additional conditions as required by resource allocation theory.
-Consequently, revisiting the theory of multipartite Gaussian quantum resources is also necessary.
+And Gaussian quantum correlation measures should satisfy faithfulness and non-increasing trend under free operations.